HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 Based on the application, we want to implement a textbox within the input Android keyboard, that could receive the user input, when user click on send on keyboard, it then will send the encrypted message to the designated user.
 The input method also monitors  the clipboard, to decrypt the copied messages.
 ### Function design
 The cornerstone of our E2EE implementation is the selection of an encryption protocol conducive to online key exchanges.
 Initially, we propose the adoption of the RSA encryption protocol, renowned for its security and ease of key management.
-Subsequent iterations of the application will explore the integration of additional protocols, such as J-Pake and Signal, to enhance key exchange mechanisms and overall encryption security.
+This protocol is used by iMessage, hiwhc is However, one of the most important Subsequent iterations of the application will explore the integration of additional protocols, such as J-Pake and Signal, to enhance key exchange mechanisms and overall encryption security.

 Integrating three different cryptographic protocols—RSA, J-PAKE, and the Signal Protocol—into our system is a strategic decision aimed at leveraging the unique strengths and security features of each to provide a comprehensive, robust, and flexible encryption framework.
 Here's why incorporating each of these protocols is beneficial:
 ### RSA (Rivest-Shamir-Adleman)